-All papers are examined by a three-hour on-line open-book examination.
+Papers 1, 2, 3 and 4 are examined by a three hour on-line open book examination.
+Paper 5 is examined by an in-person, closed-book, invigilated examination.

 Details relating to each of these examinations are set out below: